SocketDotTech/socket-docs/docs/getting-started.md

    vi .env
    ```

-4. **Get offchainVM ETH**
+4. **Get EVMx ETH**

-   To pay for the transactions on offchainVM you need native tokens.
-You can get offchainVM ETH using [the bridge](https://socket-composer-testnet-8b802af208e24e82.testnets.rollbridge.app/) or you can get ETH directly on offchainVM using [the faucet](https://faucet.conduit.xyz/socket-composer-testnet).
+   To pay for the transactions on EVMx you need native tokens.
+You can get EVMx ETH using [the bridge](https://socket-composer-testnet-8b802af208e24e82.testnets.rollbridge.app/) or you can get ETH directly on EVMx using [the faucet](https://faucet.conduit.xyz/socket-composer-testnet).

-5. **Deploy the all contracts on the offchainVM and on chain instances**
+5. **Deploy the all contracts on the EVMx and on chain instances**

-   This command deploys all contracts on offchainVM.
+   This command deploys all contracts on EVMx.
 It includes the `Counter`, `CounterDeployer`, `CounterAppGateway`.
 These contracts collectively dictate how your app instance on each chain has to be deployed and composed.

    ```bash
    forge script script/counter/deployCounterOffchain.s.sol --broadcast  --skip-simulation